-Both our validations tests (Supplements) and our three example simulations demonstrate that Geonomics is capable of simulating population-genomic and landscape-genomic scenarios of varying complexity, generating accurate and realistic spatial genomic datasets.
-Importantly, it does this in a software package that multiple benefits unavailable in other similar tools.
+Both our validations tests and our three example simulations demonstrate that Geonomics is capable of simulating population-genomic and landscape-genomic scenarios of varying complexity, generating accurate and realistic spatial genomic datasets.
+Importantly, it does this in a software package with multiple benefits unavailable in other similar tools.
 Geonomics provides a scripting framework embedded in Python, one of the world’s most popular programming languages and a language already familiar to many researchers who use bioinformatics methods.
 It makes the creation of arbitrarily complex models quick and easy, without even requiring much Python experience.
 Simultaneously, it provides advanced users with easy access to the model objects and their components, enabling broad customization and extension.

 We believe Geonomics will be useful for many purposes.
-Many theoretical questions in population genomics necessitate explicitly spatial study methods, which Geonomics will make more tractable than ever before.
+Many theoretical questions in population genomics necessitate explicitly spatial study methods (REF?), which Geonomics will make more tractable than ever before.
 Landscape genomics studies draw conclusions about complex, real-world systems, sometimes with directly implications for conservation and management.
-Yet these results are often obtained in the absence of adequate evolutionary null models – as opposed to the statistical null models used in outlier tests, for example – and thus without sufficient knowledge about the validity and power of common methods.
 Geonomics will not only enable the generation of simulated datasets specific to certain study systems—parameterized from field data or from the literature, and simulated under multiple, competing hypothetical scenarios.
 It will also aid the development and testing of landscape-genomic analytical methods, strengthening our ability to draw accurate and actionable inferences from real-world data.

-Of course, all tools have limitations and caveats.
-These are discussed in the following two sections.